alexshah1/ds223-book-recommendation/docs/db_schema.md

 # Database Schema

 ## Overview
-Our system uses a PostgreSQL database to store information about the books.
-Below is a detailed schema representation.
+Our system uses a PostgreSQL database with the `pgvector` extension to store the book data and the embeddings.

 ## Tables
 ![Database Schema](ERD.jpeg "Database Schema")

+Overall, we have the following tables in our database:

+- Book - stores information about the books.
+- Author - stores information about the authors.
+- Genre - stores information about the genres.
+- BookAuthor - stores the many-to-many relationship between books and authors.
+- BookGenre - stores the many-to-many relationship between books and genres.
+- History - stores the history of recommendations made to users.